Lionzv1/lionz.moe/README.md

 ## Installation

 Either download or clone this repo and just drop into your public_html folder on your webhost/server.
+Make sure to configure to your liking, its hardcoded so enjoy changing everything if you decide to kek
 ```
 ```
 ## Release History